Sensory-Aware Sequential Recommendation via Review-Distilled Representations: Experiments

 NDCG assigns larger credit when the correct item is ranked higher.
 With a single relevant item, DCG reduces to a logarithmic discount of the rank.

 We evaluate with full ranking over the complete item set in each domain.
 This avoids bias introduced by sampled negatives and makes results comparable across models.

-\paragraph{Training Details.} SASRec and BSARec are implemented in PyTorch.
-BERT4Rec uses the original TensorFlow implementation and is modified only at the input embedding layer to accept the fused sensory token.
-Hyperparameters are tuned on the validation split within each domain, and evaluation is performed using full-ranking test-set metrics.
+\paragraph{Training Details.} SASRec, BSARec, and DIFF are implemented in PyTorch.
+BERT4Rec is built on the original TensorFlow implementation and is modified only at the input embedding layer to accept the fused sensory token.
+All baseline models are re-trained within our evaluation pipeline to ensure direct comparability with their sensory-enhanced counterparts.
+All sensory-enhanced models are trained and evaluated in the same pipeline and under the same next-item prediction protocol across all five domains: Beauty, Sports \& Outdoors, Toys \& Games, Video Games, and Grocery \& Gourmet Food.

-Baseline numbers in Table~\ref{tab:dataset} come from two sources.
-For SASRec and BERT4Rec in Beauty, Toys, and Sports, the baseline rows follow the best reported numbers from prior work under comparable settings, and we do not re-report their training hyperparameters.
-For BSARec, the baseline rows are produced by fresh retraining on our pipeline and are reported with their training configuration in the performance log.
-All Sens rows are trained and evaluated in our pipeline under the same next-item full-ranking protocol, and the hyperparameters below match the configurations recorded in the performance log.

-\paragraph{Compute and optimization.} All training runs use a single server equipped with seven NVIDIA H100 GPUs.
-Data parallelism is used when training on multiple GPUs.
-All models are optimized with Adam and early stopping is applied by monitoring validation NDCG@10, stopping when it does not improve for 10 consecutive epochs.
-Training typically converges within 50 to 200 epochs depending on domain scale and the backbone.
-In our setup, SASRec requires about one to two hours per domain, BERT4Rec requires about three to four hours due to masked-item training, and BSARec requires about two hours.

-\paragraph{SASRec settings.} SASRec+Sensory uses early fusion and its configuration varies by domain.
-Beauty and Toys use hidden size 256 with 2 layers and 4 heads, batch size 256, and learning rate $1\mathrm{e}{-4}$.
-Sports uses hidden size 128 with 2 layers and 2 heads, batch size 256, and learning rate $5\mathrm{e}{-4}$.
-Games uses hidden size 128 with 2 layers and 2 heads, batch size 128, and learning rate $1\mathrm{e}{-3}$.
-The SASRec baseline in Games is evaluated using the configuration in the log, which uses hidden size 256 with 2 layers and 1 head, batch size 128, and learning rate $1\mathrm{e}{-3}$.

-\paragraph{BERT4Rec settings.} BERT4Rec+Sensory uses hidden size 64 with 2 layers and 2 heads in all domains.
-Beauty, Toys, and Sports use batch size 256 and learning rate $1\mathrm{e}{-4}$.
-Games uses batch size 256 and learning rate $2\mathrm{e}{-4}$.
-The BERT4Rec baseline rows for Beauty, Toys, and Sports are taken from prior work under comparable settings, and the BERT4Rec baseline in Games follows the logged configuration with hidden size 64, 2 layers, 2 heads, batch size 256, and learning rate $1\mathrm{e}{-4}$.

-\paragraph{BSARec settings.} BSARec uses the same early fusion operator as the other backbones.
-For BSARec+Sensory, Beauty and Toys use hidden size 256 with 2 layers and 4 heads, batch size 256, and learning rate $1\mathrm{e}{-4}$.
-Sports uses hidden size 128 with 2 layers and 2 heads, batch size 128, and learning rate $8\mathrm{e}{-5}$.
-Games uses hidden size 64 with 2 layers and 2 heads, batch size 128, and learning rate $1\mathrm{e}{-4}$.
-The BSARec baseline rows are fresh retrains recorded in the log, and the configuration matches the corresponding baseline entry for each domain.
-Dropout is disabled on the sensory input path, since dropping sensory vectors degrades performance in our ablations.